Skip to main content

 Form 6: Letter from Site Host

-IDOT Subrecipient Risk Assessment (Only required for GATA-exempt Local Public Agencies)
+GATA Form 5: IDOT Subrecipient Risk Assessment (Only for Local Public Agencies)

 Click on the map below for information on NEVI-eligible corridors and to provide suggestions on charging station locations.